Kong/docs.konghq.com/app/_src/mesh/features/rbac.md

 * Modify `TrafficTrace` or `ProxyTemplate` that matches backend service.
 This changes the configuration of data plane proxy that implements `backend` service.
 {% endif_version %}
 {% if_version gte:2.1.x %}
-* Modify `MeshRateLimit` and `MeshTrafficPermission` that allows/restrict access to the backend service.
+* Modify `MeshRateLimit` and `MeshTrafficPermission` that allows/restricts access to the backend service.
-  This changes the configuration of data plane proxy that implements `backend` service.
+  This changes the configuration of the data plane proxy that implements the `backend` service.
 * Modify connection policies (`MeshHTTPRoute`, {% if_version gte:2.3.x inline:true %}`MeshTCPRoute`, {% endif_version %}`MeshHealthCheck`, `MeshCircuitBreaker`, `MeshFaultInjection`, `MeshRetry`, `MeshTimeout`, `MeshRateLimit`, `MeshAccessLog`)
-  that matches backend service that connects to other services.
-This changes the configuration of data plane proxy that implements `backend` service.
+  that matches the backend service that connects to other services.
+This changes the configuration of the data plane proxy that implements the `backend` service.
 * Modify connection policies that matches any service that consumes backend service.
-  This changes the configuration of data plane proxies that are connecting to backend, but the configuration only affects connections to backend service.
+  This changes the configuration of data plane proxies that are connecting to the backend, but the configuration only affects connections to the backend service.
-  It's useful because the service owner of backend has the best knowledge what (`MeshTimeout`, `MeshHealthCheck`) should be applied when communicating with their service.
+  It's useful because the service owner of the backend knows what (`MeshTimeout`, `MeshHealthCheck`) should be applied when communicating with their service.
-* Modify `MeshTrace` or `MeshProxyPatch` that matches backend service.
-This changes the configuration of data plane proxy that implements `backend` service.
+* Modify the `MeshTrace` or `MeshProxyPatch` that matches the backend service.
+This changes the configuration of the data plane proxy that implements the `backend` service.
 {% endif_version %}

 {:.note}